Ancaster, Ontario: Government

 When it became part of the Regional Municipality of Hamilton–Wentworth in 1974, the Town of Ancaster absorbed the Township of Ancaster (including other hamlets like Jerseyville, Lynden and Alberton).
 The new town had two representatives on the regional council, which totalled (with the Regional Chair) about 20 members.

 It was amalgamated with the City of Hamilton in 2001.
 The amalgamation was unexpected, particularly since the Progressive Conservative MPP Toni Skarica government had promised in the last election that the amalgamation would not occur.
 Skarica resigned in protest, and a local Flamborough Mayor, Ted McMeekin, who led the fight in opposing the amalgamation, won the Liberal party nomination, winning the by-election on an anti-amalgamation platform.
 Nonetheless, the amalgamation was not rescinded by the Harris government.

-Since the 2015 election, the community is in the Hamilton West-Ancaster-Dundas federal electoral district, represented by Filomena Tassi of the Liberal Party of Canada, and in the Hamilton West-Ancaster-Dundas provincial electoral district represented by Sandy Shaw of the Ontario New Democratic Party.
+Since the 2015 election, the community is in the Hamilton West-Ancaster-Dundas federal electoral district, represented by John-Paul Danko of the Liberal Party of Canada, and in the Hamilton West-Ancaster-Dundas provincial electoral district represented by Sandy Shaw of the Ontario New Democratic Party.